jy-tan/test-runner/README.md

         with:
           runId: ${{ github.event.inputs.runId }}
           tuskUrl: ${{ github.event.inputs.tuskUrl }}
+          commitSha: ${{ github.event.inputs.commitSha }}
           authToken: ${{ secrets.TUSK_AUTH_TOKEN }}
           lintScript: "black {{file}}"
           testScript: "pytest {{file}}"
 ```

+In your lint and test scripts, use `{{file}}` as a placeholder for where a specific file path will be inserted.
+This will be replaced by actual paths for test files that Tusk is working on at runtime.

 ## Contact